- Basic data

 |Cinema ticket||€ 6|

-Money & CostsMost places of any note in Vilnius happily accept major credit cards, and ATMs are ubiquitous in urban areas, although if you're planning a trip to the countryside make sure you take plenty of cash along.
-Lithuania is no longer the cheap country for foreigners it used to be, although it still offers great value to most visitors from western Europe and North America.
+Money & CostsAlmost all places in Vilnius accept major credit cards and ATMs are ubiquitous in urban areas, though if you're planning a trip to the countryside make sure you take plenty of cash along.
+Lithuania is no longer the cheap country for foreigners it used to be, but it still offers great value to most visitors coming from western Europe and North America.